danielwolber-wood/kobox/README.md

 # Kobox

-**Kobox** is a comprehensive solution for seamlessly transferring web content to Kobo eReaders.
-The system consists of two integrated components that enable effortless conversion and synchronization of web articles and pages to your reading device.
+With Firefox deprecating Pocket and the profusion of ads making it painful to read in the browser, a new solution was needed to enable seamless read-later functionality for Kobo eReaders.
+Leveraging Kobo's native Dropbox integration, __Kobox__ is a comprehensive solution for seamlessly transforming any webpage into an ad-free, highly readable EPUB with automatic syncing onto device.

 ## Overview